cmpsc100-allegheny-college/bodega/README.md

 This information helps create, categorize, and design the post.
 Change it to reflect your contribution to the `bodega` site (via department).

 Anything appearing below this header uses Markdown.
-See earlier in this section for information on what to write here.
+This is where you provide a description of your department and list what your department contains using a Markdown list, as specified at the top of this section.

 #### About page